tomlidgett1/TapLoyaltyWeb/SQUARE_INTEGRATION_DEBUG.md

 3. **Verify Square Developer Settings**:
    - Ensure your redirect URI is correctly configured in the Square Developer Dashboard
-   - Confirm that your application ID and access token are correct
+   - Confirm that your application ID and OAuth secret are correct
    - Verify that the required OAuth scopes are enabled

 4. **Common Issues**:
    - **Invalid redirect_uri**: Make sure the redirect URI in Square Developer Dashboard matches exactly where Square redirects after authorization
    - **Token Exchange Failure**: Check if the authorization code is valid and not expired
+   - **Incorrect OAuth Secret**: Ensure you're using the OAuth application secret, not the access token
    - **Firestore Permissions**: Ensure your Firebase security rules allow writing to the integration document

 ## Integration Flow